-Collections that include materials on Chief Washakie who was an important leader of the Shoshone people.
+Collections that include materials on Chief Washakie, an important, influential, and historic leader of the Shoshone people.
 He was instrumental in the Shoshone’s negotiations with the United States government, and signed treaties establishing the Wind River Reservation on behalf of his people.
 Widely respected in the west, Washakie lent his name to a Wyoming county, a military fort, a Utah town, and other locations across the western states.
 This collection includes mostly photographs of Washakie.

 Photograph of Chief Washakie taken by photographer William Henry Jackson, 1870